 The May 2016 financing raised gross proceeds of \$4.8M.
-The funds were invested in a one-year cashable guaranteed investment with a major Canadian bank.
-As a result of the investment of the additional funds, investment income increased to \$19,767 (2015 - \$1,972).
+The funds were invested in a cashable guaranteed investment with a major Canadian bank.
+Investment income increased to \$21,026 (2016 - \$19,767) as the funds were invested for the whole year partially offset by the decline in the cash balance.